-- as of , 2022; - after giving effect to the sale of shares of Class A Common Stock by us in this offering; and - after giving effect to the above described issuance, plus the sale of underwriters' overallotment option to purchase additional shares in this offering.
+- as of , 2022; - after giving effect to (i) the Reclassification and (ii) the sale of shares of Class A Common Stock by us and the selling stockholder in this offering; and - after giving effect to (i) the Reclassification and (ii) the above described issuance, plus the sale of shares of Class A Common Stock by us in connection with the underwriters' overallotment option to purchase additional shares in this offering.

 Beneficial ownership is determined in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to such securities.
+Our calculation of the percentage of beneficial ownership prior to this offering gives effect to the Reclassification and is based on shares of our Class A Common Stock and shares of our Class B Common Stock outstanding as of , 2022.
+We have based our calculation of the percentage of beneficial ownership after this offering, and assuming completion of the Reclassification, on shares of our Class A Common Stock and shares of our Class B Common Stock outstanding immediately after the completion of this offering (assuming no exercise of the underwriters' over-allotment option).
+We have based our calculation of the percentage of beneficial ownership after this offering, and assuming completion of the Reclassification and the exercise of the underwriter's over-allotment option, on shares of our Class A Common stock and shares of our Class B Common Stock outstanding immediately after the completion of this offering.
 Except as otherwise indicated, all persons listed below have sole voting and investment power with respect to the shares beneficially owned by them, subject to applicable community property laws.
 The address of each beneficial owner set forth below is c/o The Gladstone Companies, 1521 Westbranch Dr., Suite 100, McLean, VA 22102.

-Class A Class B
+( Class A ( Class B ass B

-Name of Beneficial Owner No. of Shares Before % of Combined Voting Power Before No. of Shares After % of Combined Voting Power After % of Combined Voting Power After Offering, Including Full Exercise of Over-allotment No. of Shares Before % of Combined Voting Power Before No. of Shares After % of Combined Voting Power After % of Combined Voting Power After Offering, Including Full Exercise of Over-allotment
+Name of Beneficial Owner Directors and named executive No. of Shares Before Offering % of Combined Voting Power Before Offering No. of Shares After Offering % of Combined Voting Power After Offering No. of Shares After Offering Including Full Exercise of Over- allotment Option % of Combined Voting Power After Offering, Including Full Exercise of Over-allotment Option No. of Shares Before Offering % of Combined Voting Power Before Offering No. of Shares After Offering % of Combined Voting Power After Offering No. of Shares After Offering Including Full Exercise of Over- allotment Option % of Combined Voting Power After Offering, Including Full Exercise of Over-allofment Option

-Directors and named executive Officers Offering Offering Offering Offering Option Offering Offering Offering Offering Option
+Officers

 David Gladstone(1)(2) 100% 100%

-Terry Lee Brubaker
+Terry Lee Brubaker - - - - - -

 Michael LiCalsi

-Michael Malesardi - -
+Michael Malesardi - - - - - - -

-Laura Gladstone -
+Laura Gladstone

 Directors and executive officers as a group ( persons) 100% 100%